-Currently, there is no dedicated renewal fundling allocated for swimming pool and caravan park assets.
+Currently, there is no dedicated renewal fundling allocated for building assets.

-If Council were to allocate a renewal funding averaging \$98,838 per year (Option 1.
-1.5% Replacement Value) over the next 20 years, it is forecast to be insufficient because the number of assets that are in very poor (5) or end of life (6) is forecast to grow from the current 9% to 67.3%.
-This forecast far exceeds Council's desired level of service as docuemented in Section 4 and those assets that exceed the intervention criteria for renewal generally won't meet community expectations, represent a higher risk of failure, and may eventually need to be closed off from public use or disposed.
+If Council were to allocate a total 20 year renewal funding of \$44,261,920 (Option 1.
+1.5% Replacement Value) over the next 20 years, it is forecast to be insufficient because the number of assets that are in very poor (5) or end of life (6) is forecast to be 14.9%.
+This forecast exceeds Council's desired level of service as docuemented in Section 4 and those assets that exceed the intervention criteria for renewal generally won't meet community expectations, represent a higher risk of failure, and may eventually need to be closed off from public use or disposed.

 Council's objective is to strike an acceptable balance between expenditure, community expectations, and risk.
-Capital funding averaging \$312,385 per year (Option 4.
-Reduced level of service) is presented as a potential option that can achieve the targets defined in Section 4, with only 8.8% of the portfolio reaching condition state 5 or 6 after 20 years.
+A total capital funding of \$46,969,440 (Option 4.
+Reduced level of service) is presented as a potential option that can achieve the targets defined in Section 4, with only 7.91% of the portfolio reaching condition state 5 or 6 after 20 years.